Skip To Main Content

 The current Executive Committee members are:

-• B. Don Russell, Electrical & Computer Engineering (emeritus) — (current chair)
+• B. Don Russell, Electrical & Computer Engineering (emeritus) — (current Chair)

 • John Gadysz, Chemistry (emeritus)